fergal92/pp5-ecommerce/README.md

 - Type "git clone" followed by the copied URL.
 - Press enter to create the clone.
 - Install required packages with the command "pip3 install -r requirements.txt"

+## Bugs
+### Console error
+There is an error in the console when a product is in the shopping bag.
+The error indicates that this is due to Stripe.

 ## Credits